ntwiles/nala/README.md

 print 7 == 8;
 ```

-## `if` keyword
+## Conditional Branching

-The most basic of conditional branching is implemented in nala, as with most other languages, with `if` statements.
-The syntax should be familiar to everyone:
+The syntax for `if` branching should be familiar:

 ```
 if (2 == 2) {